 Revised Security Arrangements France & Belgium: Pre-Registration is now MANDATORY for ALL Australian DVA (Dept of Veteran Affairs) WW1 Centenary events for 2017 AND 2018.

-Please NOTE that you MUST register DIRECTLY with DVA for SECURITY CLEARANCE if you are attending ANY of the 2017 or 2018 events.
-Registration for 2018 Villers-Bretonneux Anzac Day, & Polygon Wood centenary 2017 is now open for registration HERE:
+Please NOTE that you MUST register DIRECTLY with DVA for SECURITY CLEARANCE if you are attending ANY of the 2018 events.
+Registration for Villers-Bretonneux Anzac Day Centenary 2018, Le Hamel Centenary 04 July 2018 and Villers-Bretonneux Armistice Day November 11 2018 - ALL events are now open for registration HERE:

-Registration for Anzac Day 2018 at Villers-Bretonneux opened on Anzac Day 2017, and has been in huge demand, with space nearly fully subscribed by today (4 May 2017).
-With an attendance cap of only 8000 people in total able to attend the 2018 Villers-Bretonneux Anzac Centenary service due to security constraints, this will be probably be the most "in demand" ceremony of all the Western Front centenary events.
+Registration for Anzac Day 2018 at Villers-Bretonneux opened on Anzac Day 2017, and has been in great demand with space very heavily subscribed..
+With an attendance cap of only 5,500 Australians allowed in total able to attend the 2018 Villers-Bretonneux Anzac Centenary service due to security constraints, this will be probably be the most "in demand" ceremony of all the Western Front centenary events.

 If you wish to to attend this 'once in a lifetime' ceremony you MUST register NOW at DVA to attend the ceremony.
 No registration - No entry!

 The new Sir John Monash Interpretive Centre Villers-Bretonneux: Opening Anzac Day 2018

 (* Please note we have now been informed that the official opening ceremony will take place on Anzac Day itself - and visitors WILL BE ALLOWED in the afternoon.
 We have already booked all our groups to visit this facility on this day - but space is now very limited - owing to the number of people that will be present at the ceremony itself.)